Greene County Youth Council

 The mission statement of the Greene County Youth Council is to nurture high school students in an interactive environment providing skills they can take back to their schools and implement in daily activities, helping them to become effective leaders in the community.

 The Greene County Youth Council is a program of the Greene County Partnership and is funded by a $50 membership fee and sponsorships.
 The council is a community service-oriented group consisting of high school students from all five high schools, grades 9-12, who are dedicated to the all-around improvement of Greeneville and Greene County.
-The program runs September through May.
+The program runs August through May.

 Youth Council Participants